-Tony Moore worked in quality control in the Colman’s Baby Food Department, and in Moussec.
+Tony worked in quality control in the Colman’s Baby Food Department, and in Moussec.
 He was Supervisor and Production Manager in the ready drinks department, and later moved to Eastern Counties Newspapers.

 Spoilt for choice

 I left school in 1967 after I had taken my A levels at the City of Norwich School.
 I had no intention of going to university as it was shortly after my Dad had died and money was tight so my friend, Goody and I went around to interviews together.
 As I’d taken chemistry, geography and geology at A-level and always had an interest in science, we looked for laboratory work, doing research, analysis or quality control.

 We looked around Birdseye on the coast, the Norwich microbiological laboratories (the public analyst) and we both went to Colman’s to interview for a job in one the quality control laboratories.
 In those days you had such a choice of jobs that you were really quite spoilt.

 Colman’s asked on the application form, “Do you have any relatives who worked at Colman’s?”
 My Grandad worked there virtually all his working life and because of that I got the job and my friend didn’t, so we went our different ways.
 I started in September 1967 in the baby foods, quality control laboratory which was in the corner at the top end of the site and close to Carrow Bridge – an area that’s now been developed for flats.
 I worked in the laboratories for two or three years doing regular analytical work on all the baby foods.
 I also analysed the flour as we had a flour mill at the time.